keithwill/TrieHard/src/TrieHard.Alternatives/ExternalLibraries/Survey.md

 - [AdaptiveRadixTree](https://github.com/manly/AdaptiveRadixTree)
 The ART (adaptive radix trie).
 I remember reading an article about ART tries.
-This looks like either a port or a reimplimentation by the dev in question based on the concept.
+This looks like either a port or a reimplementation by the dev in question based on the concept.
 Unfortunately its .NET Framework only and I don't have the time to see how much effort it would take to migrate it.

 - [PruningRadixTrie](https://github.com/wolfgarbe/PruningRadixTrie)